CarveTheFuture/Forecasting/README.md

 | ar.L4.D2.sensor measurement  9 | -0.4481                  | 0.004               | -101.184    | 0       | -0.457   | -0.439 |   |
 | ar.L5.D2.sensor measurement  9 | -0.1925                  | 0.003               | -62.994     | 0       | -0.198   | -0.186 |   |

+Assessing and interpreting results
+One of the intended activities was to understand the natural "clustering" of the end-points and relate that to the operational setttings
+Also, intended was to perhaps add the unit number as an exogenous variable

+In any case a prediction was developed by supplying the original input data.
+The prediction was superimposed on the actual data.

+The match was not very good, and needs to be improved.

 References
 https://machinelearningmastery.com/arima-for-time-series-forecasting-with-python/